 Don't just shrug your shoulders and let your lapsing customers ride off into the beautiful sunset.
 It won't get you anywhere.
 But it will take your customers away from your competitors and who wants that?!

 What are you waiting for?
 My permission?
 Oh gosh.
 Go give your lapsed customers an unmissable winback email to encourage them to get back to purchasing your products (this ranges from non-monetary perks to discounts).
 Put them onto a dedicated winback email workflow until you win them back.

 Look, your customer's journey needs to feel personalized from the beginning to the end, whether they're a frequent spender or at risk of lapsing.
 But if you're going to meet your goal of persuading your customers to come back, then your win-back emails need to be more engaging than ever.

 Other kinds of Workflows

-There are sooo many types of workflows you can choose from - it all just depends on what your brand needs.
+There are so many types of workflows you can choose from - it all just depends on what your brand needs.
 Here are some other cool series you can use:

 Webinar Workflows - This is super-relevant at the moment.
 If your brand does webinars or other virtual events, the first people you'll want to invite are your subscribers.
-And this isn't just one email, it can include reminders, teasers and follow-ups afterwards.
+And this isn't just one email, it can include reminders, teasers, and follow-ups afterward.